 When I’m short on time or really anxious about being outside, I like to take a short walk just to the end of my road and back.
 It only takes me 90 seconds, but it ties in that little bit of exercise and some fresh air!

 I’m adamant that we’re going to evolve with bent necks, the amount of time we spend looking down at our phones or avoiding people’s gazes.
 Take some time to actually look up and marvel at the sky.
 Do this at different times in the day, to watch the clouds, see the sun setting, or take in all the stars.

 46. Do one yoga or pilates pose

 I love using stopping to give myself a good stretch every now and then.
 Find one or two poses you really enjoy doing and try to squeeze them in when you have a spare minute.
-You can access all of The Anti-Burnout Club yoga and Pilates videos from just 21p a day here!
+Yoga teacher Toma has some fantastic pose breakdowns that you can do in record timing too.

 47. Write ‘One Line a Day’

 If you don’t feel as though you have the time to properly journal every day, then try finding a ‘One Line a Day’ diary.
 These are super cool, because they only take about 30 seconds to fill in every day.
 If you do have time to journal a bit more thoroughly, however, I’d really recommend it.

 You really can learn something new in less than five minutes a day, I promise!
 If you want to learn a language, for example, then commit to learning one new word a day.
 That’s 365 words in a year!
 You could also use this time to save useful articles and videos on a topic you want to learn, so that you can refer back to these when you’ve got a bit more time to learn.